-According to the American Chiropractic Association approximately 31 million Americans suffer from lower back pain at any given time
+Millions of Americans suffer from lower back pain at any given time.

 Low back pain is not only a physical problem; it also affects the social, psychological, and economic aspects of an individual’s life.
 If you’re looking for the best treatments of how to ease lower back pain naturally, we’ve got the top 6 natural treatments below.

 First, some quick facts on lower back pain:

 - According to the Global Burden of Disease 2010, lower back pain is the leading cause of disability, worldwide.

 - Lower back pain is one of the leading causes for visits to the doctor’s office, second only to upper respiratory infections.